 Second, the employer plan must also allow one of two things.
 The plan needs to allow an “in-plan Roth conversion,” where the employee’s after-tax contributions are rolled into the current Roth portion of the plan (essentially converting it to a Roth 401(k)).
 Or it needs to allow the employee to roll these funds out of the plan into a Roth IRA, even while still an active employee.
 If the employer offers after-tax contributions, but does not allow one of these two options, the mega backdoor strategy may not work.

-How much can you put in a mega backdoor Roth?
+How much can you put in a mega backdoor Roth in 2023?

 It is important not to over-contribute to a 401(k).
 You will need to calculate your contributions as well as the projected employer matching contributions for that year in order to do this accurately.